 - Brex: Receive statement credits and discounts on purchases of Amazon Web Services, Google Ads, WeWork, Carta, Salesforce, Twilio, SendGrid, Zendesk, Instacart, HubSpot, and Caviar.
 Earn as much as $25,000 in credits and discounts during the first year of card membership.

-These offers are potentially much more lucrative than traditional introductory rewards, but only if your business can take advantage of them.
+This offer is potentially much more lucrative than traditional introductory rewards, but only if your business can take advantage of them.

 3. Examine Credit Card Rewards Programs